ooddle

 Connected fitness equipment is impressive.
 The question is whether it solves the problem you actually have.

 Tonal hangs on your wall, uses electromagnetic resistance to replicate weights, and runs guided strength programs through a screen.
 Mirror, originally a standalone product and now folded into Lululemon's ecosystem, projects on-demand classes from a reflective surface. ooddle does not sell hardware.
 Instead, it builds a personalized wellness protocol across five pillars that includes movement, but is not limited to it.
+The three products live in adjacent categories, and choosing well requires being honest about what you actually want to fix in your week.

 Comparing them is comparing different categories.
 Tonal and Mirror are home fitness studios in equipment form. ooddle is a wellness coach that runs on your phone.
 The right pick depends on what you actually want to change about your life.
+If your problem is access to good workouts, hardware solves it.
+If your problem is consistency, recovery, food, or stress, hardware does not solve it.

 Quick Comparison